amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Technology-Governance/index.md

 ### Responsibility Assignment

-An Engineering Lead must be assigned before design can commence.
+An Engineering Owner must be assigned before design can commence.

 See [delivery governance responsibilities](/Ways-of-Working/Governance/Delivery-Governance/#Responsibilities).